awsdocs/elb-application-load-balancers-user-guide/doc_source/lambda-functions.md

 ```

 **Lambda Function Versioning**
 You can register one Lambda function per target group\.
 To ensure that you can change your Lambda function and that the load balancer always invokes the current version of the Lambda function, create a function alias and include the alias in the function ARN when you register the Lambda function with the load balancer\.
-For more information, see [AWS Lambda Function Versioning and Aliases](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html) and [Traffic Shifting Using Aliases](https://docs.aws.amazon.com/lambda/latest/dg/lambda-traffic-shifting-using-aliases.html) in the *AWS Lambda Developer Guide*\.
+For more information, see [AWS Lambda function versioning and aliases](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html) and [Traffic shifting using aliases](https://docs.aws.amazon.com/lambda/latest/dg/lambda-traffic-shifting-using-aliases.html) in the *AWS Lambda Developer Guide*\.

 **Function Timeout**
 The load balancer waits until your Lambda function responds or times out\.
 We recommend that you configure the timeout of the Lambda function based on your expected run time\.
-For information about the default timeout value and how to change it, see [Basic AWS Lambda Function Configuration](https://docs.aws.amazon.com/lambda/latest/dg/resource-model.html)\.
-For information about the maximum timeout value you can configure, see [AWS Lambda Limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html)\.
+For information about the default timeout value and how to change it, see [Basic AWS Lambda function configuration](https://docs.aws.amazon.com/lambda/latest/dg/resource-model.html)\.
+For information about the maximum timeout value you can configure, see [AWS Lambda limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html)\.

-## Create a Target Group for the Lambda Function<a name="register-lambda-function"></a>
+## Create a target group for the Lambda function<a name="register-lambda-function"></a>

 Create a target group, which is used in request routing\.
 If the request content matches a listener rule with an action to forward it to this target group, the load balancer invokes the registered Lambda function\.